RedHatWorkshops/argocd-getting-started/resources/docs/kustomize.md

 In the [previous lab](../../README.md), you were able to deploy some Kubernetes manifests and keep them in sync with your cluster using ArgoCD.
-This is a powerful too, but can lead to a lot of YAML being copied everywhere.
+This is a powerful tool, but can lead to a lot of YAML being copied everywhere.
 In a lot of cases, you'd like to deploy an application to multiple places with only minor changes.
 How do you do that without copying YAML everywhere?
 This is where